johangithub/AFMAN11-217v1/chp6.md

 		+ 6.5.1.2.1.3.
 If you print an IAP from the JEPPVIEW CD distributed by Jeppesen (or another equivalent commercial product), ensure the CD is current and you are a licensed user of that CD.
 If you do not know the license arrangement with Jeppesen (or other commercial vendor), do not use the IAP.
 The vendors and USAF take copyright violations very seriously.
 It is the responsibility of each pilot to ensure not only currency of IAPs prior to use, but also compliance with copyright and licensing agreements.
 These agreements may vary from Wing to Wing.

-		+ 6.5.1.2.1.4.
-Do not fly non-US Government IAPs unless properly trained and the procedure(s) are approved by your MAJCOM TERPS.
-(TERPS will not provide a review on non-US government instrument procedures if a DoD (NGA) or FAA (NACO) product for the same procedure exists.)
+		+ 6.5.1.2.1.4. <strong><em>Do not fly non-US Government IAPs unless properly trained and the procedure(s) are approved by your MAJCOM TERPS.</em></strong> (TERPS will not provide a review on non-US government instrument procedures if a DoD (NGA) or FAA (NACO) product for the same procedure exists.)

 	+ 6.5.1.2.2.
 Low altitude IAP charts normally depict instrument approaches for categories A, B, C, and D aircraft.
 High altitude IAP charts depict instrument approaches for category C, D, and E aircraft.
 When an operational requirement exists, the low altitude IAP charts may depict category E procedures.